 Although the derivation of relaxation rates and kinetic modeling in this study considers only rotational excitation, the extension to include vibrational relaxation rates and modeling can be achieved within our general framework.
-Furthermore, the increasingly complete state‑to‑state database can provide a foundation for achieving higher-precision modeling within this theoretically derived framework.
-In future work, these elements will be incorporated into the establishment of relaxation‑rate models that account for vibrational excitation, to study high‑temperature rarefied gas flows with strong thermal non-equilibrium.
+Furthermore, the increasingly complete state-to-state database can provide a foundation for achieving higher-precision modeling within this theoretically derived framework.
+In future work, these elements will be incorporated into the establishment of relaxation-rate models that account for vibrational excitation, to study high-temperature rarefied gas flows with strong thermal non-equilibrium.